 No pending knighthoods.

-Mega works of sculpture, or art, perhaps succeeding in their quest to be awe inspiring by their very size next to the tiny human forms bedside them.
-But how much more inspiring for this humble rural scribbler to experience such exquisite technique on such a grand scale, by such tiny creatures, with no motivation other than gaining a meal…
+Mega works of sculpture, or art, perhaps succeeding in their quest to be awe inspiring by their very size, next to the tiny human forms beside them.
+But how much more inspiring for this humble rural scribbler, to experience such exquisite technique on such a grand scale, by such tiny creatures, with no motivation other than being able to snare their next meal.

 And everywhere, almost no prey present.

-Basic anatomy includes 2 body segments, not 3.
-A fused head and thorax, or prosoma and and abdomen or opisthosoma.
-The prosoma includes a straw like mouth part – spiders can’t chew, so need to suck up their prey as a nutrient soup, after it has been killed and digested by enzymes which the spider injects to break down prey body tissues…
+Their basic anatomy includes two body segments, not the 3 of all insects.
+A fused head and thorax, or prosoma; and an abdomen or opisthosoma.
+The prosoma includes a straw like mouth part – spiders can’t chew, so need to suck up their prey as a nutrient soup, after it’s been killed and digested by enzymes which the spider injects to break down its prey’s body tissues.

-They don’t have antennae, rather the most frontal of appendages are palps or pedipalps.
-In male spiders part of the pedipalp is used for mating – semen is transferred onto this structure which is then used to inseminate the female spider, the male spider lacking a more conventional penis.
-Also lacking antennae, they use specialised hairs or setae on their legs to detect smells and vibrations.
+They don’t have antennae, rather the most frontal of appendages are called palps or pedipalps.
+In male spiders, part of the pedipalp is used for mating – semen is transferred onto this structure which is then used to inseminate the female spider, the male spider lacking a more conventional penis.
+Also lacking antennae, they use specialised hairs, or setae, on their legs to detect smells and vibrations.

-Did you know spiders lack any muscles in their legs to extend the main joints?
-They use instead a hydraulic system pumping the previously mentioned haemolymph fluid into special channels within the legs to get these joints to move in extension.
+Did you know that spiders lack any muscles in their legs, to extend the main joints?
+They use instead, a hydraulic system, pumping the previously mentioned haemolymph fluid, into special channels within the legs, in order to get these joints to move in extension.

 All spiders produce silk, and many produce several different types.
-Spidroins (spider silk proteins) have the unusual property of being capable of storage in high concentration as a liquid solution, but then rapidly undergoing a phase change to form a solid fibre during the actual spinning process.
+Spidroins, spider silk proteins, have the unusual property of being capable of storage in high concentration as a liquid solution, but then rapidly undergoing a phase change to form a solid fibre, during the actual spinning process.
 Some silk fibres have been shown to have five times the strength of Kevlar.
-One of the stranger uses of spider silk has been the production of cobweb paintings using collected webs to produce a fragile background canvas.
+One of the stranger uses of spider silk, has been the production of cobweb paintings, using collected webs to produce a fragile background canvas, onto which paints can be applied.
 Click here for more.

-So effective are the tiny processes (setules) growing from the hairs on the feet of jumping spiders, it’s estimated that the half a million or so setules could support the weight of over 170 spider bodies, regardless of the nature or angle of the surface it’s jumped onto.
+Most jumping spiders possess tiny processes, called setules, growing from the hairs on their feet, and it’s estimated that the half a million or so of these setules could support the weight of over 170 spider bodies, regardless of the nature or angle of the surface it’s jumped onto.
 No glue is involved, just miniscule Van de Waal natural forces of attraction between opposing surfaces.
 (Click here for more).
-Which means that like certain lizards, some spiders can climb any surface, at any angle.
+Which means that, like certain lizards, some spiders can climb any surface, at any angle.